j-hoefner/himeravinn/lyrics.md

 Don't wait for me
 to come back
 Use the car - it's in the garage
-will you recognise your room?
+Will you recognise your room?
 I provided you with some equipment
 you will need